lingthio/Flask-User/README.rst

 ===============

 | **Attention:**
-| Flask-User v1.0 is in its Alpha phase.
+| Flask-User v1.0 is a Production/Stable version.
-| The latest stable version is `Flask-User v0.6 <http://flask-user.readthedocs.io/en/v0.6/>`_.
+| The previous version is `Flask-User v0.6 <http://flask-user.readthedocs.io/en/v0.6/>`_.

 User Authentication and Management